 1. Who are we?

-Northumberland Tourism is the Destination Management Organisation for Northumberland.
+Visit Northumberland is the Destination Management Organisation for Northumberland.
 We have a clear vision for Northumberland: "To be THE destination where Independent Spirit comes to life" and work closely with Northumberland County Council and tourism businesses to achieve the vision together.

 Our website www.visitnorthumberland.com is the official tourist information website for Northumberland.
 The aim of the website is to ensure you experience the very best Northumberland has to offer.